MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 ## File renaming rules

-- Characters not supported in SharePoint will be replaced with an underscore '_'.
+- Characters not supported in SharePoint are replaced with an underscore ( _ ).
 - Duplicate files or files with names that already exist in SharePoint are renamed using the following format: filename_yammerFileID_extension.
 - Filenames with a blank space as the first or last character, or that end with a period, are edited to remove those characters.
 - Unnamed files are named according to the following format: "Viva Engage File", "Viva Engage File (2)", "Viva Engage File (3)", and so on.
 - Files with names starting with \~$ are renamed to remove the leading tilde, for example: "~$Viva Engage File" will be renamed to "$Viva Engage File".
 - Filenames containing _vti_ anywhere in the name are replaced with - vti-, for example: "Viva_Engage_vti_File" is renamed to "Viva-Engage-vti-File".
-- Files named. lock, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini are renamed to append "__file" to the name, for example: "COM0" will be renamed to "COM0_file".
+- Files named. lock, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini are renamed to append "__file" to the name, for example: "COM0" are renamed to "COM0_file".

 ## Before running the tools